 A Social Work major is required to take 122 credit hours of courses.
-These courses consist of 51 credit hours of Social Work Requirements; 15 credit hours of Social Work Electives; 8 credit hours of Biology.
-If students place into courses lower than the starting courses indicated, they will have to take additional hours to meet these prerequisites.
-Course prerequisites are described in the course descriptions.
-The Social Work majors must also complete the following coursework and earn at least a grade of C in each course.
+These courses consist of 51 credit hours of Social Work Requirements; 15 credit hours of Social Work Electives; eight credit hours of Biology.
+If students place into courses higher than the starting courses indicated, they will have to take additional hours to meet these Prerequisites.
+Course Prerequisites are described in the course descriptions.
+Social Work majors must also complete the following coursework and earn at least a grade of C in each course.